Mayukhdeb/math-stuff/intuititive_explanations/README.md

 loss = your_loss_function(label, pred) + weight_decay_constant * l2_penalty(weights^2)
 ```

-Some smarties also like to call this L2 regularization.
+Some people also like to call this L2 regularization.

 ## Batch Normalization